sumbach/modern-cljs/doc/tutorial-16.md

 > or lein-cljsbuild's crossovers to make your ClojureScripting a whole
 > lot more pleasant.

-## Preparing the field to dance on the border again
+## Preparing to dance on the border again

 > NOTE 2: I suggest you to keep track of your work by issuing the
 > following commands at the terminal: